br3ndonland/udacity-fsnd-sql-logs/logs-methods.md

 	- *logs-methods.md* (this file) to log my progress
 	- *logs-udacity.md* to store the project information and rubric from Udacity
 	- *logs.py* for the main program code
-	- *output.txt* to store sample output from the program
+	- *logs-output.txt* to store sample output from the program
 	- *README.md* for a concise description of the project
 * I kept vagrant and the database in a separate directory because of the large size of the database file.